lukso-network/docs/docs/learn/expert-guides/universal-profile/extend-profile-functionalities.md

 await supportsInterfaceContract.deployTransaction.wait();

 const supportsInterfaceExtensionAddress = supportsInterfaceContract.addres;

+console.log('Contract deployed at:', tipMeExtensionAddress);
 ```

 ### Step 3: Encode Function Selector and Store in Universal Profile

-:::info ments
+:::info Requirements

-The address calling the `setData(..)` function needs to have `ADDEXTENSIONS` and `CHANGEEXTENSIONS` permission otherwise the call will fail.
+The address calling the `setData(..)` function needs to have `ADDEXTENSIONS` and `CHANGEEXTENSIONS` permissions, otherwise, the call will fail.
 Check the [keyManager guides](../key-manager/get-controller-permissions.md) to learn more about permissions.

 :::